There is an option now on your profile page

 - The Serendipity ethnicity generator works on a similar principle, where the generated ethnicity has one hair color (or a narrow range) and one (or at most two) eye colors, in addition to skin tone and quirks of physique.
 A milder version of this trope.

-- Star Wars: The Clone Wars retcons the Mandalorians as an aryan race, always blonde with blue eyes.
+- Star Wars: The Clone Wars retcons the Mandalorians into Nordic people, always blonde with blue eyes.
 Later episodes show a few dark haired people, but in groupshots of the populace everyone is blonde.